hartleywbh11/as2js/README.md

 Anyone can contribute by forking the master and submit updates to be incorporated into the master.

-Any help is appriciated :)
+Any help is appreciated :)

 #Instructions
 - Since I'm most familiar with flash/actionscript code, I'll add to .ts files functions to translate.